panda3d/panda3d-docs/programming/directgui/directcheckbutton.rst

 Programmatically changing the indicatorValue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you programatically want to change the checkbutton's indicatorValue, you need
+If you programmatically want to change the checkbutton's indicatorValue, you need
 to call ``setIndicatorValue`` afterwards to update the checkbutton, like:

 .. code-block:: python